-It is obvious that ‘who’ connects 'the salesman' to the clause, ‘makes the most money this month.'
+'Who' connects 'the salesman' to the clause 'makes the most money this month.'

 Since 'what' is not a relative pronoun, it is replaced by 'that' to connect a noun (movies) to a clause (have a lot of action scenes and loud noises).